nuvibit/nuvibit.com/content/english/blog/aws-foundation-testing.md

 date: 2021-12-19T11:00:00+06:00
 image: "images/blog/aws-foundation-testing/foundation-testing.png"
 description: "Nuvibit Cloud Foundation IaC CI/CD Reference Architecture."
-summary: "Foundation services such as vending, security, logging, monitoring, image factory, and networking cannot be properly tested in a live AWS environment because they cannot be separated or they can directly impact all workloads."
+summary: "Foundation services such as vending, security, logging, monitoring, image factory and networking cannot be properly tested in a productive AWS environment because they cannot be separated or they can directly impact all workloads."
 duration: 4
 draft: false
 ---